-Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum
+Test ID: CINP Cortisol, Mass Spectrometry, Serum

 Reporting Name